eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

     decorators, constant leakage of implementation details, context-sensitive syntax, _etc_.

+[^cuts]:
+    [Here][copying-c] is a great article on the long litany of C design flaws that have been copied into other languages.

 [^dotdot]:
-    Special paths like `..` should be banned, naturally.
+    Special paths like `..` have to be handled specially.